Career Timeline of Steven Tyler: Major Achievements and Milestones

 In 2017, Janie's House was established in Atlanta, offering shelter for victims of abuse or neglect, with space for 30 live-in clients and 24-hour medical facilities available.

-In April 2019, Aerosmith began their "Deuces Are Wild" residency in Las Vegas, playing 50 shows from April 2019 through June 2020 at the Park Theater.
+In April 2019, Aerosmith, featuring Steven Tyler, began its "Deuces Are Wild" residency in Las Vegas, playing 50 shows at the Park Theater from April 2019 through June 2020.

-March 2022: Return of Deuces Are Wild residency announced
+March 2022: Announcement of the Return of Aerosmith's Deuces Are Wild Residency

-In September 2023, Steven Tyler suffered a vocal injury during an Aerosmith concert on their farewell tour.
+In September 2023, Steven Tyler suffered a vocal injury during an Aerosmith concert from their farewell tour.

-In August 2024, Aerosmith announced the band's retirement from touring due to Steven Tyler's inability to fully recover from vocal cord injuries and a fractured larynx sustained during a September 2023 concert.
+In August 2024, Aerosmith announced the band's retirement from touring due to Steven Tyler's inability to fully recover from vocal cord injuries and a fractured larynx, sustained during a concert in September 2023.